jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) does not affect the right of the Commissioner to make a disputable decision relating to a different matter and to amend the disputable decision being challenged in any way rendered necessary by the later disputable decision.

 ### 138L Challenging civil penalties
-(1) A taxpayer assessed by the Commissioner for a civil penalty— (a) may challenge the penalty in the same way as a taxpayer may challenge the assessment of tax to which the penalty relates; and
+(1) A person assessed by the Commissioner for a civil penalty— (a) may challenge the penalty in the same way as a person may challenge the assessment of tax to which the penalty relates; and
   (b) has the same rights and obligations, in relation to proceedings concerning the penalty, as a person has in relation to proceedings concerning the tax.
-(2) Notwithstanding subsection (1), a taxpayer has no right to challenge— (a) a civil penalty imposed for—
+(1B) A person assessed by the Commissioner for a civil penalty that is unrelated to an assessment of tax may challenge the assessment by commencing proceedings in a hearing authority if—
-    (i) the late provision of a tax return; or
+  (a) the assessment was the subject of an adjustment proposed by the person which the Commissioner rejected by notice within the applicable response period; and
-    (ii) the late payment of tax; or
+  (b) the Commissioner has issued a challenge notice to the person; and (c) the person files the proceedings in accordance with the Taxation Review Authorities Regulations 1998 or the High Court Rules 2016 within 2 months.
-  (ab) a civil penalty imposed under section 215 of the KiwiSaver Act 2006; or (b) the percentage applicable to the civil penalty.
+(2) Despite subsections (1) and (1B), a person has no right to challenge— (a) a civil penalty that is a late filing penalty; or (b) a civil penalty for the late payment of tax; or (c) a civil penalty imposed under section 215 of the KiwiSaver Act 2006; or (d) the percentage applicable to the civil penalty.

 ### 138M Wrong PAYE withholding determination a ground for challenge
 A disputant may—that is issued by the Commissioner in relation to an amount of tax withheld on the basis of a determination under section RD 3(5) of the Income Tax Act 2007, on the ground that the determination is wrong, whether in fact or in law.